Crispy fillets of fried plaice, with crunchy little gem lettuce, tossed in a piquant caper and dill dressing.

 Why is it that when you go out to a restaurant for dinner and see a caesar salad on the menu it often comes with chicken?
 Don’t get me wrong I like a bit of chicken in my caesar salad but seafood like shrimp, salmon, cod or even place like I’m using here work well with crunchy leaves, croutons, and aged parmesan cheese too.

-A traditional caesar salads got Worcestershire sauce, romaine lettuce, and croutons in it.
-It was tossed table side by the chef for a bit of theater.
-It’s a dish chefs have been messing around with for decades and heres another one at it again.
+Traditional Caesar salads got Worcestershire sauce, romaine lettuce, and croutons in it.
+It was tossed tableside by the chef for a bit of theatre.
+It’s a dish chefs have been messing around with for decades and here’s another one at it again.

 I’ve forgone the croutons this time though.
-Instead I crumbed some plaice in a cheesy coating of parmesan and panko breadcrumbs and fried it till crunchy and golden.
+Instead, I crumbled some plaice in a cheesy coating of parmesan and panko breadcrumbs and fried it till crunchy and golden.
 The result is a crisp piece of fish with a moist and melting interior.

 I wanted the dressing to be a cross between a regular caesar dressing and a traditional tartar sauce.
 When it comes to a good caesar salad it’s really all about the dressing.
 Every chef and restaurant have their own version that they swear by, but this one hits the spot for fish.